 Outstanding CACTUS Organization of the Year

-This award is given to one CACTUS organization or project that exemplifies outstanding leadership of community service projects.
+This award is given to one CACTUS organization or project that has successfully engaged members of the Tulane and New Orleans community, positively influencing the lives of both their community partners and the organization’s members in exemplary fashion.
 Nominees must demonstrate excellence in project management, exhibit initiative, be resourceful, savvy in maintaining campus and community relationships, or be directly responsible for the development and management of a volunteer project.

 Outstanding Community Partner of the Year Award

 This award is given to one community partner who exemplifies outstanding leadership of community service or service-learning students.
 Nominees must demonstrate excellence in project management, exhibit initiative, be resourceful, savvy in maintaining campus and community relationships, or be directly responsible for the development and management of a volunteer project on behalf of a student organization, community agency, or service-learning class.

 Community Partner Winner: PlayBuild NOLA , Women’s Leadership Council of United Way of Southeastern Louisiana , New Orleans Children’s Advocacy Center , Life City , Louisiana Capital Assistance Center , Our Voice/Nuestra Voz , Youth Leadership Council